sroertgen/homepage/posts/3_klimakrise.md

 First I imported GraphQL to use it for my query.

-I added the data object to the IndexPage so I can use it there.
+I added the data object to the IndexPage component so I can use it there.

 But where does it come from?
 The data object is returned by the pageQuery at the end of the file: